+In Section~\ref{sec.categories}, we introduce the {\emph{microformal categories}} $\EThick$ and $\OThick$, and develop the functorial properties of thick morphisms (the construction of pullback).

-In the second part of the paper, we define the \emph{adjoint of a nonlinear operator} acting on vector spaces or vector bundles, as a thick morphism with properties similar to those of the ordinary adjoints (Section~\ref{sec.adjoint}).
-Such an adjoint induces a `nonlinear pushforward' of functions on the dual vector bundles.
-The construction of `nonlinear adjoints' uses the canonical identification $T^*E\cong T^*E^*$, due to Mackenzie--Xu~\cite{mackenzie:bialg}, and its odd analog, $\Pi T^*E\cong \Pi T^*(\Pi E^*)$ introduced in~\cite{tv:graded}.
-Using nonlinear pushforwards, we prove in Section~\ref{sec.algebroid} that an $L_{\infty}$-morphism of $L_{\infty}$-algebroids induces $L_{\infty}$-morphisms of the homotopy Lie--Poisson brackets of functions on the dual vector bundles and of the homotopy Lie--Schouten brackets of functions on the antidual vector bundles.
-We then apply this result to the theory of higher Koszul brackets and to the study of triangular $L_{\infty}$-bialgebroids.
+In Section~\ref{sec.adjoint}, we define the adjoint for a nonlinear morphism of vector spaces or vector bundles as a thick morphism of the dual bundles, with properties similar to those of the ordinary adjoints.
+The construction uses the canonical diffeomorphism $T^*E\cong T^*E^*$ of Mackenzie--Xu~\cite{mackenzie:bialg} and its odd analog $\Pi T^*E\cong \Pi T^*(\Pi E^*)$ introduced in~\cite{tv:graded}.
+Using them, we prove in Section~\ref{sec.algebroid} that an $L_{\infty}$-morphism of $L_{\infty}$-algebroids induces $L_{\infty}$-morphisms of the homotopy Lie--Poisson brackets on the dual vector bundles and Lie--Schouten brackets on the antidual vector bundles.
+We then apply this result to the theory of higher Koszul brackets and to triangular $L_{\infty}$-bialgebroids.